Shu Qi: 2010–2023

 adapted from popular adventure novel series Ghost Blows Out the Light.

 In 2016, Shu, Feng Shaofeng and Victoria Song starred in the Chinese remake of My Best Friend's Wedding.
 She was also cast in fantasy comedy The Village of No Return, which premiered at the first day of Spring Festival in 2017.
 In 2017, Shu starred in Stephen Fung's The Adventurers alongside Jean Reno and Andy Lau.
 Shu appears in the 2019 science fiction film Shanghai Fortress, adapted from the 2006 novel Once Upon a Time in Shanghai.

-Other activities
+In 2023, Shu served as a jury member at the 80th Venice International Film Festival.

+2024–present

+In June 2024, Shu was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+She starred in the Bi Gan's science fiction detective film Resurrection (2025) which debuted at the Cannes Film Festival.
+The film was deemed polarizing as it divided critics at the festival.
+Shu made her directorial debut with the film Girl (2025), which was shortlisted for the Golden Lion at the 82nd Venice International Film Festival.

+Modeling and other ventures

-From 2006 to 2009, Shu was selected by Kenzo Takada to be part of the third advertising campaign for its successful fragrance Flower by Kenzo.
+From 2006 to 2009, Shu was selected by Kenzo Takada to be global spokesperson of the third advertising campaign for its successful fragrance Flower by Kenzo.
 She also worked as a spokesperson for Shiatzy Chen.

 Shu has been representing Frederique Constant in Asia as a brand ambassador since 2008.
 In 2009, she, along with Frederique Constant and Paint-a-Smile Foundation, repainted the murals on the walls of the cardiology department at the Beijing Children's Hospital.